andrew-malikov/eko/readme.md

 ---

-Q: Can I ran multiple such logging services that listen the same containers with the same storages?
+Q: Can I run multiple such logging services that listen the same containers with the same storage?

 A: Nope, right now it would probably fail.
 At least with the FS storage, some of the services would fail to write to the same file.